yochannah/carpentries.org/_posts/2021/05/2021-05-17-incubator-lesson-spotlight-metagenomics.md

 ### Learning Objectives

-* Acknowledge the importance of a well organized bioinformatics project and apply this sense of tidyness to the given data.
+* Acknowledge the importance of well-organized bioinformatics projects and apply this sense of tidiness to metagenomics data.
-* Learn and implement the guidelines for a good reproducible metagenomic project.
+* Learn and implement the guidelines for reproducible metagenomics projects.
-* Understand and apply the basics for Unix and R programming languages.
+* Understand and apply the basics for Bash and R programming languages.
-* Use of Unix and R programming languages to assess and manipulate metagenomics data.
+* Use of Bash and R programming languages to assess and manipulate metagenomics data.
-* Learn and use the steps and tools for a complete analysis of shotgun and 16S metagenomic data.
+* Learn and use the steps and tools for a complete analysis of shotgun and 16S metagenomics data.

 ### Target Audience

-Genomic and metagenomic enthusiasts; newcomers to the bioinformatic world; and biological science undergraduate, postgraduate students and researchers.
-We do not assume previous knowledge of bash, R or metagenomics for the lesson.
+Genomics and metagenomics enthusiasts; newcomers to the bioinformatics world; biological science undergraduate, postgraduate students and researchers.
+We do not assume previous knowledge of Bash, R or metagenomics for the lesson.

 ## Lesson Progress

 Our lesson is in the alpha stage.
 All episodes are completely written in the sense that they are at minimum a viable product ready to provide the learners their teaching goal.
-Nevertheless, we still want to continuously improve them, we are discussing how to avoid some pre-calculated data, how to include a 16S section and if we should include other metagenomic tools for quality check.
+Nevertheless, as with any carpentries lesson, we seek continuous improvement.
+Specifically, now we are discussing how to avoid some pre-calculated data, how to include a 16S section, and if we should include other metagenomic tools for quality check.
 We have already taught it twice only by our team members.
-But we are looking forward to new opportunities to share it, instructor notes are ready.
+But we are looking forward to new opportunities to share it.
+The instructor notes are ready and we are eager to collaborate with interested instructors.

-We developed three sections thinking about a full metagenomic workshop.
-These sections are organization (https://nselem.github.io/organization-metagenomics/), shell-metagenomics (https://nselem.github.io/shell-metagenomics/) and metagenomics diversity analysis (https://carpentries-incubator.github.io/metagenomics).
-The first two are adaptations of the genomic workshop to our metagenomics data; their goal is to introduce learners about what to think about before starting a metagenomic project and to basic linux terminal skills.
-The third section uses the terminal to explore the quality of our metagenomics data, but then transitions into an introduction to the R language to explore metagenomic indexes.
+We developed three sections aiming for a full metagenomic workshop divided into three sections: organization (https://nselem.github.io/organization-metagenomics/), shell-metagenomics (https://nselem.github.io/shell-metagenomics/) and metagenomic diversity analysis (https://carpentries-incubator.github.io/metagenomics).
+The first two were adapted from the Data Carpentries Genomics curriculum to this metagenomics lesson; their goal is to introduce learners to what to think about before starting a metagenomic project and to basic Linux terminal skills.
+The third section uses the terminal to explore the quality of our metagenomics data and leads into an introduction to the R language to manage metagenomics data and compute frequently used metrics.

 ## How You Can Help Develop This Lesson

-We want to take our lesson to beta status, so, we would love instructors from the Carpentries community to participate by running our lesson in their city and to contribute to its development.
-Also, we welcome feedback relating the contents and the ways of approaching issues relating to Unix and R programming.
+To take our lesson to beta status, we would love to bring instructors from the Carpentries community to teach this lesson in their city and to contribute to its development.
+Also, we welcome feedback related to the contents and the ways of approaching issues related to Unix and R programming.

 Please contact us to collaborate: